zachary-murray/material/src/components/button/buttonCssDoc.md

 ### CSS Styles

-The base class for all buttons is .md-button.
-This class is applied automatically to the `<md-button .../>` directive.
-The public base CSS of this component uses the `.md-button` class:
+The base class for all buttons is `.md-button`.
+This class is applied automatically to the `<md-button .../>` directive:

 ```css
 .md-button {